Tech & Society

 Despite India’s startup scene looking promising in the beginning, it has since witnessed a decline with regards to investment.
 This new policy should change that.

 In 2015, it appeared that India would become the one of the leading startup nations in the world, with a record $9 billion investment surge.
-However, 2016 told different story.
+However, 2016 told a different story.
 By the end of the year, hundreds of companies were bankrupt and venture investment dropped $2.7 billion in just the first two quarters.

 It’s also interesting to see that, compared with 2015, which saw an 87% increase in new startups from the previous year, and 2016 saw a 67% decrease.